kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 /opt/kaltura/bin/kaltura-config-all.sh [answers-file-path]
 ```
 `[answers-file-path]` is an optional flag, in case you have an answers file ready, you can use it to perform a silent install.
 If you don't have an answers file, simply omit it (`/opt/kaltura/bin/kaltura-config-all.sh`).
-When asked, answer all the post-install script questions (or provide an answers file to perform a silent install)
+When asked, answer all the post-install script questions (or provide an answers file to perform a silent install) -
-* For CDN host: and Apache virtual host: use the resolvable domain name of your server (not always the default value, which will be the hostname)
+* For CDN host: and Apache virtual host: use the resolvable domain name of your server (not always the default value, which will be the hostname).
-* For Service URL: enter protocol + domain (e.g. https://mykalturasite.com)
+* For Service URL: enter protocol + domain (e.g. https://mykalturasite.com).

 ## Upgrading an existing Kaltura installation
 *This will only work if the initial install was using this packages based install, it will not work for old Kaltura deployments using the PHP installers*